Editor’s Note: This post was originally published in November 2019. We’ve updated it for 2020.

 - Share the story behind a design or a WIP image showing how you made it

 - Make a Black Friday themed image or gif – like DinoMike’s example above

 - Remind fans when an offer is ending: ‘Only 3 hours left to grab something from my shop’

-If you’re looking for more tips to help you prepare your Redbubble shop for holiday season, you might like our posts on Trending Themes for Holidays, Popular Products, or Making Art With Products in Mind.
+If you’re looking for more tips to help you prepare your Redbubble shop for holiday season, you might like our posts on Trending Themes for 2020 Holidays, Popular Products for 2020 Holidays, or Making Art With Products in Mind.
 How are your holiday plans coming along?
 Have you set yourself any goals?
 Is there anything you’re stuck on?
 Let us know in the comments below.